abhinav0000004/Master-Thesis-MotionBERT-Implementation/README.md

 - [Additional AlphaPose Setup Instructions](https://blog.csdn.net/weixin_44848751/article/details/132140935)

 Ensure that all necessary libraries are installed and that the model weights are correctly placed in their respective directories as detailed in the GitHub repositories.

-**Note:** Use the code sent to you as it has been significantly modified from the original versions available on GitHub.
+**Note:** Use the code from this repo as it has been significantly modified from the original versions available on GitHub.
 This ensures compatibility and correct functioning of the integrated system.
+And check the original MotionBERT and AlphaPose Repo for folder structures and placing the weights and checkpoints

 ## Project Structure